top of page

 Sexual Trauma Healing

 In the summer of 2013, my life was changed forever when I was raped.
-The 2 years to follow were the most excruciating of my life as I pursued healing thru a counselor, books, leaning on God & those close to me.
+The 2 years to follow were the most excruciating of my life as I pursued healing through a counselor, books, leaning on my faith & those close to me.

-Once I reached a place where I could help others, I began volunteer counseling survivors.
+Once I reached a place where I could help others, I was a volunteer counselor to survivors.
 Through my experience and helping others, I learned that sharing your story is the most powerful and healing thing you can do.

-I also learned dealing with others' reactions and misconceptions, can be extremely painful.
+I also learned that dealing with others' reactions and misconceptions can be extremely painful.

-Therefore I created a FREE resource for survivors and one for supporters of survivors.
+Therefore I created a FREE resource for survivors and also one for supporters of survivors.

 Copy of Lead Magnets (2).png